Highlights from ERM: POWER-GEN Asia 2017

 - Plant Safety - accidents/incidents prevention, behavioral safety, safety culture development, and improved safety performance;

 - The increasing commercial competitiveness of renewable and alternative energy technologies, and the integration of these in the existing electricity systems;

 - Emergence of integrated CCGT/FSRU projects and associated environmental social and process risks;

 - Approvals of environmental, social and health impact assessments in Asia and their potential impact on project development timeframes;

 - Stakeholder engagement, land acquisition and resettlement implications for project financing; and

-- Climate change developments - implications of the latest OECD guidelines / COP 21 outcomes and potential impacts on new project financial returns.
+- Climate change developments - implications of the latest OECD guidelines / COP 21 outcomes, particularly on coal fired power projects and potential impacts on new project financial returns.